tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 | Response.comment | bdqffdq:hasResponseComment | A human readable interpretation of the results of the Test.|
 | Response.qualifier | bdqffdq:ResponseQualifier, bdqffdq:hasResponseQualifier | Additional structured information that qualifies the bdq:Response, intended as an extension point for uncertainty.|

-See the section [Structure of a Response (normative)](../bdqtest/index.md#31-structure-of-response-normative) of the [BDQ Tests and Assertions](../bdqtest/index.md) for further normative guidance on Responses as RDF or as data structures in non-RDF settings.
+See [3.1 Structure of a Response (normative)](../../bdqtest/index.md#31-structure-of-response-normative) in [BDQ Tests and Assertions](../../bdqtest/index.md) for further normative guidance on Responses as RDF or as data structures in non-RDF settings.

 ### 3.5 Organization of the bdqtest: classes  (non-normative)